|

 While preconv recognizes all of the coding tags listed above, it

-is capable on its own of interpreting only three encodings:
+is capable on its own of interpreting only two encodings:

 configured at compile time and available at run time, all others